-According to the Fire Industry Association (FIA), one in 20 schools experience fire and of these sadly, almost 60% are started deliberately.
+According to the Fire Industry Association (FIA), one in 20 schools experience fire with almost 60% started deliberately.

-A spate of maliciously activated hoax fire alarms in a number of high schools and colleges led Council Chiefs, the Police and the Fire and Rescue Service to condemn this reckless behaviour and warn that the unnecessary emergency callouts could stop genuine emergencies being attended and even result in a ‘needless tragedy.’
-One school was evacuated seven times in the first 12 days of a new term due to hoax fire alarms, with fire crews attending one school on seven separate occasions in one week, due to pupils repeatedly setting off the fire alarm.
+A spate of maliciously activated hoax fire alarms in several colleges has led multiple bodies to condemn this reckless behaviour.
+These include Council Chiefs, the Police and the Fire and Rescue Service.
+They warn that the unnecessary emergency callouts could stop genuine emergencies being attended and even result in a ‘needless tragedy.’
+One school was evacuated seven times in the first 12 days of a new term due to hoax fire alarms.
+Fire crews attended one school on seven occasions in one week, due to pupils repeatedly setting off the fire alarm.

-This underlines the importance of fire alarms in schools having anti-vandal alarm call points to deter pupils from causing an unwanted false fire alarm.
+This underlines the importance of fire alarms in schools having anti-vandal alarm call points to deter pupils from causing unwanted false fire alarms.

 The Firechief range includes high-performance fire extinguishers, fire blankets, first aid kits, lithium-ion fire extinguishers.
 For more information, call us on +44 (0)330 999 0019 or email email@example.com.

-*Data was taken from 26,800 schools in England, with the analysis showing that the average fire risk is almost doubled than that of most other non-residential buildings.
+*Data was taken from 26,800 schools in England.
+The analysis shows that the average fire risk is almost double that of most other non-residential buildings.